HydroLearn-CIROH May/June 2026 Workshop and Hackathon

 Event Dates: In-person workshop May 27 - 29, 2026, and virtual hackathon June 2 - 5 and June 8 - 11, 2026

 Selected participants will receive travel support to attend the CIROH Developers Conference in Salt Lake City, UT (May 27 - 29, 2026) to collaborate with researchers and practitioners advancing river forecasting models and complete the in-person portion of our training.
-Then, participants will then work in pairs to create a high-quality learning module through our guided 8-day virtual hackathon (June 2 - 5 and June 8 - 11, 2026) with hydrology and education experts.
+Then, participants will work in pairs to create a high-quality learning module through our guided 8-day virtual hackathon (June 2 - 5 and June 8 - 11, 2026) with hydrology and education experts.
 Upon completion and peer review, modules will be hosted on the HydroLearn platform.

 About HydroLearn